 Ages 6-11 | 9 a.m. - 4 p.m.
 Join us as we explore the zoo, play games, make crafts and meet animals up close!
 New!
-For your convenience you can select to pre-order lunch from the Honey Bee Café a minimum number of participants are needed to run all programs.
+For your convenience you can select to pre-order lunch from the Honey Bee Café during registration.